-Do Not Load Table Do Not Load In The Same Vehicle With Division 6.1 or 2.3 (POISON or poison inhalation hazard labeled material).
-Animal or human food unless the poison package is over packed in an approved way.
+Do Not Load Table Do Not Load In The Same Vehicle With Division 6.1 or 2.3 (POISON or poison inhalation hazard labeled material) Animal or human food unless the poison package is over packed in an approved way.
 Foodstuffs are anything you swallow.
-However, mouthwash, toothpaste, and skin creams are not foodstuff.
-Division 2.3 (Poisonous) gas Zone A or Division 6.1 (Poison) liquids, PGI, Zone A. Division 1.1, 1.2, 1.3 Explosives, Division 5.1 (Oxidizers), Class 3 (Flammable Liquids), Class 8 (Corrosive Liquids), Division 5.2 (Organic Peroxides), Division 1.1, 1.2, 1.3 Explosives, Division 1.5 (Blasting Agents), Division 2.1 (Flammable Gases), Class 4 (Flammable Solids).
-Charged storage batteries.
-Division 1.1.
-Class 1 (Detonating primers).
-Any other explosives unless in authorized containers or packages.
-Division 6.1 (Cyanides or cyanide mixtures).
-Acids, corrosive materials, or other acidic materials which could release hydrocyanic acid.
+However, mouthwash, toothpaste, and skin creams are not foodstuff Division 2.3 (Poisonous) gas Zone A or Division 6.1 (Poison) liquids, PGI, Zone A Division 5.1 (Oxidizers), Class 3 (Flammable Liquids), Class 8 (Cor-rosive Liquids), Division 5.2 (Organic Peroxides), Division 1.1, 1.2, 1.3 (Class A or B) Explosives, Division 1.5 (Blasting Agents), Division 2.1 (Flammable Gases), Class 4 (Flammable Solids).
+Charged storage batteries Division 1.1 (Class A Explosives) Class 1 (Detonating primers) Any other explosives unless in authorized containers or packages Division 6.1 (Cyanides or cyanide mixtures) Acids, corrosive materials, or other acidic materials which could re-lease hydrocyanic acid.
 For Example: Cyanides, Inorganic, n.o.s.
-Silver Cyanide Sodium Cyanide.
-Nitric acid (Class 8).
-Other materials unless the nitric acid is not loaded above any other material.
+Silver Cyanide Sodium Cyanide Nitric acid (Class 8) Other materials unless the nitric acid is not loaded above any other material